 - 10.157 As set out in the Council's Annual Monitoring Report 2010, Tower Hamlets has one of the lowest employment rates in the country at 59.6% compared to the national average of 70.7%.
-The number of Jobseekers Allowance claimants has also increased (from 9,880 in April 2009 to 10,365 in March 2010) with the majority of claimants seeking employment in sales and customer service, elementary, administrative & secretarial and skilled trades occupations. - 10.158 This highlights the issue of unemployment in the Borough and the need for new development to undertake reasonable endeavours to employing local people at the pre and post development phases. - 10.159 With this in mind, this development has the potential to mitigate against the problem of unemployment in the Borough.
+The number of Jobseekers Allowance claimants has also increased (from 9,880 in April 2009 to 10,365 in March 2010) with the majority of claimants seeking employment in sales and customer service, elementary, administrative & secretarial and skilled trades occupations. - 10.158 This highlights the issue of unemployment in the Borough and the need for new development to undertake best endeavours to employing local people at the pre and post development phases. - 10.159 With this in mind, this development has the potential to mitigate against the problem of unemployment in the Borough.
 As such, a sum of £108,840 was considered and agreed by the Council's Planning Contributions Overview Panel (PCOP) towards the training and development of unemployed residents in the Borough.
-Officers in Enterprise and Employment considered this to be appropriate. - 10.160 This calculation is based on a pro-rata approach and based on similar developments where a standard practice of £10/sqm was calculated based on the uplift of net commercial floor space. - 10.161 In terms of non-financial obligations, the applicant has also been asked to use reasonable endeavours to ensure that: - 20% of the construction phase workforce will be local residents of Tower Hamlets through the Council's Skillsmatch Construction Service. - 20% of goods/services procured during the construction of the development, be achieved by businesses in Tower Hamlets to ensure that small and medium local businesses in this area and across the Borough, benefit from this development.
+Officers in Enterprise and Employment considered this to be appropriate. - 10.160 This calculation is based on a pro-rata approach and based on similar developments where a standard practice of £10/sqm was calculated based on the uplift of net commercial floor space. - 10.161 In terms of non-financial obligations, the applicant has also been asked to consider to use best endeavours to ensure that: - Up to 20% of the construction phase workforce will be local residents of Tower Hamlets through the Council's Skillsmatch Construction Service. - Up to 20% of goods/services procured during the construction of the development, be achieved by businesses in Tower Hamlets to ensure that small and medium local businesses in this area and across the Borough, benefit from this development. - A target of 30% of the jobs created in the final development to be secured by local residents of Tower Hamlets, to be provided through the Council's Skillsmatch service (e.g retail, hospitality, admin, security).